 Mary BARRETT: Died 19 October 1918 at Ararat.
 Mary Barrett was born in Ireland and arrived in Ararat in the 1860s.
 Her uncle, Reverend Father Barrett was a pioneer Roman Catholic priest in the Ararat district and Mary resided with him.
 Mary never married and when her health was failing, she moved to the Brigidine Convent in Ararat where she passed away aged seventy years.

 James R. KEAN: Died 11 October 1926 at Ararat.
-Born in Portland in 1858, James Kean started working as a printer at aged twenty.
+Born in Portland in 1858, James Kean started working as a printer at age twenty.
 Two years later, he became a journalist and produced the Portland Mirror.
-The paper started out small, but within a year the subscribers increased and the paper was already thought of as “an influential and up to date journal” In 1885, James purchased the Portland Guardian a paper established in 1842.
+The paper started out small, but within a year the subscribers increased and the paper was already thought of as “an influential and up-to-date journal” In 1885, James purchased the Portland Guardian a paper established in 1842.
 In the same year, he married Jane Robertson, daughter of Angus Robertson of Straun station near Merino.
 James was a member of the St Stephens Church choir, a member of the Portland racing club, and the Masonic Lodge.

 John JOHNSTONE: Died October 1930 at Portland.
 John Johnstone was a very early arrival in Portland, in 1841, as a baby with his parents James and Dorothy Johnstone.
 James was a blacksmith and wheelwright but he eventually purchased land at Kentbruck and built the Emu Flat Hotel or as known by travellers,” Mrs Johnstone’s”.
-After his parent’s deaths, John took over the running of the hotel for a short time before selling it and taking up farming.
+After his parents’ deaths, John took over the running of the hotel for a short time before selling it and taking up farming.
 More commonly known as “Jack”, he was an expert bushman and rider and was a friend of Adam Lindsay Gordon.
 He married Elizabeth Angus and they had three daughters and two sons.

 John Richard MALLINSON: Died 14 October 1934 at Pomborneit.
 Born in Portland, John spent time in Merino and Hamilton as a child and young man.
 He completed an apprenticeship as a blacksmith and wheelwright and opened a business in Coleraine.
 After eight years, he moved to Timboon and then Camperdown in 1894 where he again ran a blacksmith’s shop.